Help us improve your experience.

 Before your perform any modification to a Virtual Chassis, you must remove all the additional CLI commands specific to Virtual Chassis (the virtual-chassis commands) from the associated device or site template.
 The additional CLI commands take precedence over other types of configurations.
 If a Virtual Chassis configuration is detected under the Additional CLI Commands section, you cannot make any changes using the Modify Virtual Chassis option.
 When you attempt to modify a Virtual Chassis, the Mist dashboard displays a message to indicate that the Additional CLI commands (if present) need to be removed and saved.

-Replace a Member Switch in a Virtual Chassis
+Replace a Virtual Chassis Member

-• The new switch is of the same model as the other members in the Virtual Chassis.
+• The new switch is of the same model family as the other members in the Virtual Chassis.

 • The new switch is assigned to the same site as the other members in the Virtual Chassis.